ing-bank/baker/docs/sections/cookbook/error-handling.md

     The deadline also does not consider interaction execution time.
 Keep this in mind when setting the deadline value.

-#### Retry exhaustion
+#### FireEventAndBlock and FireEventAndResolve
-If an interaction keeps failing, the retry is exhausted and the interaction becomes blocked.
-If you don't want the interaction to block after exhausting all the retries, you can continue the process with a predefined event.
+If an interaction keeps failing longer then the defined retry duration, the retry is exhausted and the interaction becomes blocked.
+If you want you can configure either the FireEventAndBlock or FireEventAndResolve as a followup retry strategy.

 === "Java"

     ```java
-    --8<-- "docs-code-snippets/src/main/java/examples/java/recipes/RecipeRetryExhaustedEvent.java"
+    --8<-- "docs-code-snippets/src/main/java/examples/java/recipes/RecipeRetryWithBackOfWithFireEventAndBlock.java"
     ```

 === "Kotlin"

     ```kotlin
-    --8<-- "docs-code-snippets/src/main/kotlin/examples/kotlin/recipes/RecipeRetryExhaustedEvent.kt"
+    --8<-- "docs-code-snippets/src/main/kotlin/examples/kotlin/recipes/RecipeRetryWithBackOfWithFireEventAndBlock.kt"
     ```

 === "Scala"

     ```scala
-    --8<-- "docs-code-snippets/src/main/scala/examples/scala/recipes/RecipeRetryExhaustedEvent.scala"
+    --8<-- "docs-code-snippets/src/main/scala/examples/scala/recipes/RecipeRetryWithBackOfWithFireEventAndBlock.scala"
     ```

 ## Manual intervention